hmmdyl/record/readme.md

 # Record
 [C#-like](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/records) records for D

-Records are classes and provide boilerplate implementations properties, equality, hashing and toString.
+Records are classes and provide boilerplate implementations for properties, equality, hashing and toString.
 Get only fields can be set at construction, or when `duplicate` is called.

 ### Examples:
 ```d